 You had it commissioned?
 Who did you go to, a cake sculptor?

 No, uh, just a… bakery.

 You have a funny way of wording things.

 I’m sorry… I don’t really get out much.
 Sorry if I’m too formal.

 th‑thank you.
 Heheh.

-pointing the fork at him this time:
+She chewed another bite, looked back, then pointed the fork at him this time:

 Ya know, it’s a shame you didn’t join the club before yesterday, you made a chocolate cake on the wrong holiday.